serhatozdursun/test_flow_x/README.md

 pip install -r requirements.txt
 ```

-Also you should python-tk installed in you local
+Also, you should python-tk installed in you local

 ## Usage